AdobeDocs/experience-manager-65.fr-FR/help/assets/search-facets.md

 1. To close the preview, click the **[!UICONTROL Close]** ![close](assets/do-not-localize/close.png) on the upper-right corner of the preview.
 1. Pour enregistrer les paramètres, cliquez sur **[!UICONTROL Terminé]**.
-1. Accédez au panneau Rechercher dans l’interface utilisateur d’Assets.
+1. Navigate to the Search panel in the [!DNL Assets] user interface.
 Le prédicat Propriété est ajouté au panneau.
 1. Enter a description for the asset to be searched in the text box.
 For example, enter `Adobe`.
 When you perform a search, assets with description matching `Adobe` are listed in the search results.

 ## Ajout d’un prédicat Options {#adding-an-options-predicate}